Click the Visual Timeline to Zoom in or Download a PDF Copy of the graphic

 - After the Lender obtains Final Judgment, they can schedule the sale with the County Sheriff.
 The Sheriff must serve the owner of the property with notice of the sale at least ten days in advance of the sale by registered or certified mail, return receipt requested, in addition to posting notice in the Sheriff’s Office and in the newspaper for 4 consecutive weeks.
 R. 4:65-2.

 - You have the right to two (2) adjournments of the Sheriff Sale.
-Each adjournment is for 2 weeks.
+Each adjournment is for up to 30 days.
 You must contact the County Sheriff and ask their procedure for using your adjournments.
 It is recommended that you wait until the day before the sale to use your adjournments, to see if the lender is going to adjourn.
 This way, you won’t waste your adjournments.

 - If you have not been denied for a modification by your current Servicer since January 10, 2014, and if a complete loan modification application is submitted at least 38 days prior to the Sheriff Sale, the lender should adjourn the sale until the application has been reviewed and you have been given the opportunity to appeal any denial.
 You can use your adjournments of the sale to create 38 days for the review of the modification application.
 Additionally, you are entitled to submit a new application any time that the Servicer changes.